Learning Explicit Contact for Implicit Reconstruction of Hand-held Objects from Monocular Images: Experiments

 \paragraph{Effectiveness of Multi-level Graphormer.} In this work, three network architectures are trained and evaluated on OakInk and HO3D benchmarks, respectively.
 As shown in Table~\ref{multilevel}, in addition to the multi-level graphormer encoders, we also use the single-level model in Fig.~\ref{pipeline} for contact prediction.
 The outputs of the multi-level method are compared with corresponding single-level outputs.
-Though we observe that a single vertex-level model yields slightly better recall on OakInk, the multi-level one can improve the precision from 0.332 to 0.342 benefiting from using the part-level output to refine features for vertices.
-Regarding the part-level output, the coarse-to-fine model outperforms the single part-level model on all three evaluation metrics.
-The multi-level model also achieves superior performance on HO3D for all three metrics, which further demonstrates the advantage of using the proposed coarse-to-fine learning framework.
+Although a single vertex-level model yields slightly better recall on OakInk, the multi-level one can improve the precision from 0.332 to 0.342 benefiting from using the part-level output to refine features for vertices.
+Regarding the part-level output, the coarse-to-fine model outperforms the single-level one on all evaluation metrics.
+The multi-level model also achieves superior performance on HO3D for all metrics, which demonstrates the advantage of using the proposed coarse-to-fine learning framework.
 Fig.~\ref{contactVis} further illustrates the qualitative results of the proposed method on two benchmarks.
 Benefiting from accumulating both global contexts and local details by using the graph-based transformer, the proposed method is robust to input images with hand or object occlusions.

 \paragraph{Part-level vs. Vertex-level Prediction.} In Table~\ref{multilevel}, the vertex-level predictions are worse than the part-level results, showing that the dense vertex-level prediction is more difficult than the sparse one.
 For the single-level architecture, the F1 score of the vertex-level method on OakInk is only 0.262, while the single part-level model achieves 0.728.
 On the HO3D dataset, we can observe a similar performance gap between the part-level and vertex-level accuracy.
 Fig.~\ref{contactVis} illustrates that part-level predictions are closer to the ground truth than vertex-level predictions.
-Therefore, part-level predictions are propagated to hand mesh vertices and are used in subsequent experiments.
-Please see the supplementary material for more details and analysis.
+Therefore, part-level predictions are converted to vertex-level ones according to the fixed correspondence and then propagated to hand mesh vertices for subsequent experiments.
+More details and comparisons are provided in the appendix.